Santorini Cruise Port Guide, Things to Do, Shore Excursions

 Santorini restaurant in Fira

-This Caesar salad with a view cost me about 20€ (price in August 2022)
+This Caesar salad with a view cost me about 20€ (price from August 2022)

 Check out Fira tours and activities